technion/messagesodium/README.md

 ## More performant

 The above benchmark shows our approach as much more performant.
-Some of that is just crypto, which can be hardware dependant.
+Some of that is just crypto, which can be hardware dependent.

 But some of this is down to the message packing.
 Dipping into Base64 functions three separate times to open one cookie is ineffecient.
 When the IV is known to be of BLOCKSIZE length, choosing to cut it by using split() and a delimiter is the long way around.
 In the end, performance is great.